sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 ```

-You can utilize the `tableView(_:didSelectRowAt:)` method to trigger the navigation.
+You can utilise the `tableView(_:didSelectRowAt:)` method to trigger the navigation.
 Implement the override method:

 ```Swift
 override func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {